EvanHStanton/blog/posts/997-munich-meetup-jan2025.md

 - [Valeria Kaplan](https://www.linkedin.com/in/valeriakaplan/) -- for her help in orchestrating the creation of this Meetup Group.

-- [Andreas Scherbaum](https://www.linkedin.com/in/andreas-scherbaum-87b6663/) -- for his incredible mentorship.
+- [Andreas Scherbaum](https://www.linkedin.com/in/andreas-scherbaum-87b6663/) -- for his incredible mentorship and help in orchestrating the creation of this Meetup Group.

 - [Floor Drees](https://www.linkedin.com/in/floordrees/) -- for her incredible mentorship.